cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

-The operator can be configured to support inheritance of labels and annotations that are defined in a cluster's metadata, with the goal to improve organizations of Cloud Native PostgreSQL deployment in your Kubernetes infrastructure.
+The operator can be configured to support inheritance of labels and annotations that are defined in a cluster's metadata, with the goal to improve organizations of CloudNativePG deployment in your Kubernetes infrastructure.

 ### Self-contained instance manager